Dr Russell Coade

 - Assessment of the structural integrity of large engineering plant.

-Risk based inspection activities, and Written and presented courses on:
+Written and presented courses on:

 "Failure Analysis" for the Materials Australia, and "Creep In Engineering Materials" for the Central Queensland University Masters course titled ENPG22003 Plant Materials.